 - Mortgage lenders will scrutinize income, debt, and credit

 - One of the mortgage qualifying factors that play an important role in the mortgage approval process is the debt to income ratio

-- Every lender has their own debt to income ratio criterias.
+- Every lender has their own debt to income ratio criteria

 - While other lenders like myself have a debt to income ratio limit of 56.9% on FHA loans and 50% on conventional loans

-- The only way of qualifying a mortgage loan borrower a mortgage loan if their income to debt ratios exceed the mortgage lender’s maximum limits is reducing the loan size or increasing the income the borrower makes per month.
+- The only way of qualifying borrowers if their income to debt ratios exceed the lender’s maximum limits is reducing the loan size or increasing the income the borrower makes per month

 Can Overtime Income Be Used?

-One way of increasing the income the mortgage loan borrower makes per month is to see if the borrower makes overtime income.
+One way of increasing the income borrowers makes per month is to see if the borrower makes overtime income.

-- If the mortgage loan borrower has consistently made overtime income for the past two years and it reflects it on their W2s and tax returns, the mortgage lender will allow to use overtime income as an additional income source.
+- If borrower has consistently made overtime income for the past two years and it reflects it on their W2s and tax returns, lenders will allow to use overtime income as an additional income source

 - If the borrower continuously works overtime at his present job and has not had a history of working overtime for the past two years, the overtime income cannot be used